SkylineCommunications/dataminer-docs/connector-help/connector_help/VMWare_vCenter.md

 At first run it is advised to setup **Username** and **Password** and then press the Authenticate button.

-If the login is successfull the REST vCenter API Status, REST Appliance API Status and the Web Service API Status will eventually be sucessfull.
+If the login is successful the REST vCenter API Status, REST Appliance API Status and the Web Service API Status will eventually be successful.

-**An adequate toogle button is provided for enabling each API.**
+**An adequate toggle button is provided for enabling each API.**

 The user must enable the APIs that he would like to enable polling.
-Currently the connector supports the **vCenter API** (Datacenters, Clusters, Hosts, Virtual Machines, Datastores and Networks), **Appliance API** (General Data) and the **Web Services API** (Performances Data).
+Currently the connector supports the **vCenter API** (Data centers, Clusters, Hosts, Virtual Machines, Datastores and Networks), **Appliance API** (General Data) and the **Web Services API** (Performances Data).

-Refer to the connector log if the login is unsuccessfull.
+Refer to the connector log if the login is unsuccessful.

 ### Datacenter Topology

-In this page contains the datacenter topology as well as its assigned clusters, hosts and virtual machines.
+In this page contains the data center topology as well as its assigned clusters, hosts and virtual machines.

 A variety of data is provided in this topology.